 Our unit of the C350 was manufactured in March 2021; you can see the label here.

 The Toshiba C350 is a basic entry-level TV that's disappointing even for a low-cost option.
 It's nearly identical to the Insignia F30 Series 2022, and it doesn't improve at all from the Toshiba Fire TV 2020 and gets worse in a few areas like brightness and upscaling.
-Even if you're looking for a cheap TV, there are better options available with a few more features, like the Hisense A6G.
+Even if you're looking for a cheap TV, better options are available with a few more features or better performance, like the newer Toshiba C350 Series 2023 or the Hisense A6G.

 The TCL 4 Series/S446 2021 is a better entry-level TV than the Toshiba C350 Fire TV 2021.
 Both models we tested have IPS-type panels, but they're each available with VA panels, depending on the size.
 The TCL has a few more features the Toshiba doesn't have like backlight strobing and motion interpolation features, and it can remove judder from 24p sources.
 It also displays chroma 4:4:4 with 1080p and 4k signals, and the Toshiba doesn't display it with any signal.
 Lastly, the TCL doesn't have any issues displaying 720p and 480p content, but the Toshiba has problems with them.